-While push-ups in general are a great chest exercise, especially for anyone with limited equipment, deficit push-ups in particular are a great choice for improving bench press progress.
+While push-ups, in general, are a great chest exercise, especially for anyone with limited equipment, deficit push-ups, in particular, are a great choice for improving bench press progress.

-With a deficit push up, your hands are elevated by plates, a platform or handles and you lower your body to the floor the same way you would with a typical push up.
+With a deficit push-up, your hands are elevated by plates, a platform, or handles, and you lower your body to the floor the same way you would with a typical push-up.
 This method allows you to get extra range of motion and stretch the chest a few extra degrees.

-Shoulder Exercises to Improve Bench Press Strength
+3 Shoulder Exercises to Increase Bench Press Strength

 The shoulders are sometimes forgotten when we think of bench pressing, but that’s because they are inherently involved in most upper body exercises for the chest and back.